euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 $$
 - These probabilities can then be scored along with the probabilities from the Acoustic Model to remove language ambiguities

+# Trade-offs using DNN
+- Feature extraction using spectograms and MFCC is analogue to Convolutional Neural Networks and their ability to find relevant patterns in data

 # Tools
 - Corpus
 	- TIMIT (1993) - 630 speakers voicing 10 phoneme-rich sentences